Pauls Stradiņš: Pre-World War II

-Post-World War II
+Post–World War II

 In contrast to the majority of Latvian medical professors and doctors, Stradiņš did not escape to the West during World War II.
 He was one of the few non-Communist Latvian intellectuals who stayed for patriotic reasons and tried to take positive action under the new conditions, and he thus became a key figure not only in medicine, but also in public activities.

-Stradiņš served as dean of his hospital's faculty of medicine from 1944–46, as the chief doctor of the clinical hospital from 1944–47, as chairman of the Medicine Science Council at the Health Ministry from 1945–48, and as the chief surgeon and chief oncologist of the Latvian Soviet Socialist Republic.
+Stradiņš served as dean of his hospital's faculty of medicine from 1944 to 1946, as the chief doctor of the clinical hospital from 1944 to 1947, as chairman of the Medicine Science Council at the Health Ministry from 1945 to 1948, and as the chief surgeon and chief oncologist of the Latvian Soviet Socialist Republic.
 He was elected to the USSR Academy of Medical Sciences in 1945 and nominated as one of the first full members of the newly founded Latvian Academy of Sciences in 1946.

 Nevertheless, under the ideological repression of the immediate postwar period—driven by Stalinism and the Soviet Union's struggle against Western influences—Stradiņš soon lost his positions in medicine and science.
-He was dismissed from his main duties and became a victim of ideological campaigns from 1947–49.
-However, he was allowed to continue working as a professor, and until 1950, he held the position of director of the Institute of Experimental Medicine at the Latvian Academy of Sciences.
+He was dismissed from his main duties and became a victim of ideological campaigns from 1947 to 1949.
+However, he was allowed to continue working as a professor, and until 1950 he held the position of director of the Institute of Experimental Medicine at the Latvian Academy of Sciences.
 During the 1940s and 1950s, he conducted research on cancer and was the first to use the nitrofuran agent Furacilin and thiotepa as chemotherapy in the Soviet Union.
-He also helped educate a generation of Latvian physicians and surgeons, and founded a museum on the history of medicine.
+He also helped educate a generation of Latvian physicians and surgeons, and he founded a museum on the history of medicine.

 The museum grew out of Stradiņš' private collection, which he began in prewar Latvia.
 In the 1930s, the collection was on the premises of his clinical hospital.
 He completed it and donated it to the state in 1957.
-It was the biggest collection on the history of world medicine in the Soviet Union, and in 1958, it was named after Stradiņš.
+It was the largest collection on the history of world medicine in the Soviet Union, and in 1958 it was named after Stradiņš.

-In the last years of his life, after Joseph Stalin’s death, Stradiņš was "rehabilitated" from various charges.
-From 1955–58, he served as a deputy on the Supreme Soviet of the Latvian SSR, the legislature of Soviet Latvia.
+In the last years of his life, after Joseph Stalin's death, Stradiņš was "rehabilitated" from various charges.
+From 1955 to 1958, he served as a deputy on the Supreme Soviet of the Latvian SSR, the legislature of Soviet Latvia.
 In his last months, he organized the first cardiothoracic operations and arranged for official recognition of his museum.
 He died on 14 August 1958, a year and a half after having a stroke.